HackYourFuture/React/week4/README.md

 ## Final product

 The final product (the repository is the product, not just the application) should be something that you can show off on your CV.
 So have a look at our technical assignment guidelines [here](https://github.com/HackYourFuture/ta_guidelines) and our design guidelines [here](https://github.com/HackYourFuture/design_guidelines) to see what it entails.
-By following those guidelines your app AND your code will look great, making it a great thing to show off to employers.
+By following those guidelines, your app AND your code will look great, making it a great thing to show off to employers.
 You will also get into the habit of doing this with all the technical assignments you will get during your job search.

 ## Planning and deadlines

-There are only 2 deadlines in the project, how you divide your time for the rest is up to you.
+There are only two deadlines in the project, how you divide your time for the rest is up to you.

 ### Deadline 1: Project definition